-Petroleum Enterprise Intelligence
+Petroleum Enterprise Intelligence (PEI)

 Do you want your oilfield employees to think like shareholders and act like businessmen?
 CSC offers an "intelligent" digital solution.